SDZP2000 - Bread maker PANASONIC - Free user manual and instructions

 Gluten Free Ingredients

-• Gluten free flours, these include flours made from rice, brown rice, almond, seeds, potato starch, etc. do not have protein to firm gluten and on their own do not have this elasticity for bread making.
+- Gluten-free flours, including those made from rice, brown rice, almonds, seeds, potato starch, etc., do not contain the proteins that form gluten, and on their own, they lack the elasticity needed for bread making.

-• Xanthan gum is a one of thickening agent that works in the place of gluten protein during fermentation in gluten free bread baking.
+- Xanthan gum is a thickening agent that acts as a substitute for gluten proteins during fermentation in gluten-free bread baking.

 If using a bread mix...